 In the August of 2016, a popular Airlines company had to abandon 1,300+ flights which cost them more than $100 million.

-And the reason is not any weather or technical issue, this incident happens because the company’s computer systems went down and they didn’t had a proper backup mechanism to deal with the scenario.
+And the reason is not any weather or technical issue, this incident happens because the company’s computer systems went down and they didn’t have a proper backup mechanism to deal with the scenario.

 So, it is clear that without a proper system backup you can’t handle odd situations like virus infection, operating system crashing, hacking, file corruption and more.

-In this blog, we will discuss about an advance way (Incremental Backup) to create a backup of Windows system.
+In this blog, we will discuss an advance way (Incremental Backup) to create a backup of a Windows system.

 Facts of Windows 10 incremental backup

 There are three types of system backup, they are the Incremental backup, Differential backup, and Full Backup.